dnck/flask-postgres-nginx-docker-compose-example-app/planet_final/README.md

 docker volumes prune
 ```

-## TODO
+## ISSUES
+1. **Fix site vulnerabilities!**

-1. The service is vulnerable to attacks.
-An attack can add new way points to today's on-going routes simply by passing an integer route_id to the endpoint for updating waypoints.
-Although convenient during development, int data types should not be used for the route_ids.
+  An attack can add new way points to today's on-going routes simply by passing an ``` <int> route_id``` to the endpoint for updating waypoints.
+Although convenient during development, ```<int>``` data types should not be used for the route_ids.
+Switch back to hashing.

+3. **On that note, add https:// reverse proxy support to the running containers.**

+  The reverse proxy can handle the traffic to the replicas in the service cluster, essentially playing a load-balancing role for the cluster.
+This can be configured with nginx.

+2. **Persist useful data for servicing requests!**

-2. Currently, the service uses an in-memory cache of recently requested dates for the longest route query.
-These are not persisted, but they should be, because in the event of failure, the node could resume serving queries quickly.
+  Currently, the service uses an in-memory cache of recently requested dates for the user's longest route query.
+If the node fails, however, it may lose relevant data for servicing new requests.
+Persist all lengths from longest day query in the database.

+4. **CONSIDER CHANGING:**

-3. The service is currently using postgis Geometry types for coordinate storage.
-Depending on the degree of precision required by the user in terms of length calculations, the service could change to using Geography types instead.
+  The service is currently using postgis Geometry types for coordinate storage.
+Depending on the degree of precision required by the user in terms of length calculations, the service could change to using Geography data types instead.

-4.